coldfix/udiskie/README.rst

 - PyGObject_ to run the automount/notification daemon (provides the main loop)
 - notify2_ or notify-python_ for mount notifications
 - Zenity_ to show a password prompt to unlock LUKS devices
-- PyGTK_ to show the system tray icon

 .. _UDisks: http://www.freedesktop.org/wiki/Software/udisks
 .. _dbus-python: http://dbus.freedesktop.org/doc/dbus-python/